eromaredo/yamaha-spotify-bridge/README.md

 ## How It Works

-The script runs three components simultaneously on the router:
+The script runs two components simultaneously on the router:

 **HTTP Proxy** — listens on the router's guest IP (e.g. `192.168.2.1:80`) and forwards all requests to the Yamaha receiver on the LAN (`192.168.1.220:80`).
 From Spotify's perspective, the device appears to be inside the guest subnet.